Skip to content

 Topology optimization generative AI designs thumbnail

-From Multimodal Inputs to Optimized Designs: Generative AI for Topology Optimization in 2D and 3D
+From Multimodal Inputs to Optimised Designs: Generative AI for Topology Optimisation in 2D and 3D

 Yelaman Maksum, Anar Amirli, Yulong Ding, Alessandro Romagnoli, Samir Rustamov, Bakytzhan Akhmetov

-This project reframes topology optimization as a multimodal-to-image translation task.
-We apply generative AI models, including GANs and diffusion models, to translate structured inputs into optimized 2D and 3D designs.
+This project reframes topology optimisation as a multimodal-to-image translation task.
+We apply generative AI models, including GANs and diffusion models, to translate structured inputs into optimised 2D and 3D designs.
 The models consistently generate valid, high-quality structures at reduced computational cost.

 Read more

-Traditional topology optimization relies on iterative solvers and finite element methods, which are computationally expensive and time-consuming.
+Traditional topology optimisation relies on iterative solvers and finite element methods, which are computationally expensive and time-consuming.
 By leveraging modern generative approaches, we accelerate the design process while preserving structural accuracy.
-Notably, performance improved at higher iteration levels, underscoring the potential of generative AI to reshape how engineers approach design optimization across multiple modalities.
+Notably, performance improved at higher iteration levels, underscoring the potential of generative AI to reshape how engineers approach design optimisation across multiple modalities.

 2018